zzzkeil/wireguard-pi-gateway/README.md

 # wireguard-pi-gateway
 ## Client <-> Raspberry Pi <-> Wireguard Server <-> Internet

+### setup_v01.sh --> just worked  but has no secure iptables,
+and no second script for just change the Wifi network

 ### Raspberry pi:

 #### eth0 as dhcp server and gateway for a connected client ( or clients )